qase-tms/qase-javascript/qase-cypress/README.md

 - `qase.groupParameters` - set the group parameters of the test case
 - `qase.ignore` - ignore the test case in Qase.
 The test will be executed, but the results will not be sent to Qase.
 - `qase.step` - create a step in the test case
+- `qase.attach` - attach a file or content to the test case

+For detailed instructions on using annotations and methods, refer to [Usage](docs/usage.md).

 For example: